-GL Garrad Hassan employs the following methods to obtain the required grid data:
+DNV GL employs the following methods to obtain the required grid data:

 - Grid protection measurement: The grid protection system can be checked at the turbine itself or on a test bench with a test procedure run to obtain reaction times and values, e.g. under-voltage or over-frequency.

 - Fault ride-through: A voltage dip unit and a system to measure voltage and current at different points inside the voltage dip unit, grid and turbine are installed at the turbine to measure the turbine’s reaction to a grid fault.